Honda in motorsport: TC2000

-Honda enters the Argentine TC2000 championship in 1997.
+Honda entered the Argentine TC2000 championship in 1997.
 Honda Argentina supported the Pro Racing team, which used sixth generation Honda Civic cars.
 In 1998 and 1999, respectively, Omar Martínez and Juan Manuel Silva won the drivers' championship with Honda.

 In 2003, Brazilian oil company Petrobras joined the team (now managed by RAM Racing Factory) as the main sponsor.
 In 2004, Honda introduced the new seventh generation Civics.

 In 2008, José María López made his first full season in TC2000 with Honda Petrobras and won the championship.
 In 2009, a change in the engine regulations caused Honda to officially withdraw from the series, but the team continued to participate as Equipo Petrobras.
 López won the title again that year.

 Honda returned to officially support the Sportteam, when the championship was transformed into the Súper TC2000.
 It remained until 2013, without achieving outstanding results.
 Honda returned again in 2019, with the new tenth generation Civics.
 The next year, Swiss oil company Puma Energy entered as the main sponsor.